HPM573/HW_08/README.md

 **Problem 1: Confidence Interval (Weight 1).**
-Print the 95% t-based confidence intervals for the expected reward and the probability of loss.
+Print the 95% t-based confidence intervals for the expected reward and the probability of loss (assuming that the probabiliy of head is 50% in each coin flip).
 You can use 1,000 simulated games to calculate these confidence intervals.

 **Problem 2: Interpretation of Confidence Intervals (Weight 1):**